yilmazeyup/google-gemini-hr/README.md

 The application will automatically process the candidates and update their scores in the database.
 :busts_in_silhouette: Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](https://github.com/<Your GitHub Username>/<Repository Name>/issues).
+Feel free to check https://github.com/yilmazeyup/

 :memo: License